Allegheny-Computer-Science-102-F2020/cs102-F2020-midterm-starter/midterm_examination.md

-# Midterm Examination for Computer Science 102 Spring 2020
+# Midterm Examination for Computer Science 102 Fall 2020

 ## Add Your Name Here